 It isn’t complicated to boost your house’s air quality.
 Here are a few ideas from Harvard Medical School:

 Routinely cleaning and washing surfaces that attract allergens, including furniture, carpet and bedding, will help cut down on dust, dust mites and pet dander in your home.

 This important filter keeps your residence comfy and air fresh.
 How often you should change your air filter depends on the type of filter you install.
 Flat filters should be replaced each month, while pleated filters should be changed every three months.
 If you’re unsure if your filter should be replaced, take it out and angle it to the light.
 Get a new one if you can’t see light through it.

 If someone in your home has allergies or asthma, we suggest using a filter with a better MERV rating.
 The bigger the number this is, the better your filter is at removing contaminants.

 Keep fresh air in your home by opening windows whenever it’s warm enough.
 We also suggest using exhaust fans in your bathroom and kitchen regularly to get rid of pollutants and bring in more fresh air.

 4. Chat Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Falso Service Experts has a solution to help your household breathe more easily.
+From whole-home air purifiers, Falso Service Experts has a solution to help your household breathe more easily.
 We’ll help you choose the right option during your free home comfort assessment.
 Give us a call at 315-313-6531 to schedule yours right away!